Policies for the Distribution of Grants from Unrestricted and Field-of-Interest Funds

 - Serving as a resource, catalyst and coordinator for charitable activities.

-The Foundation’s grant-making activity encompasses support for a diverse range of philanthropic purposes including the arts, civic affairs, community development, conservation, cultural activities, education, historic preservation, social services and other fields that benefit citizens in its service area, which encompasses Williamsburg, James City County and York County.
+The Foundation’s grant-making activity supports a diverse range of philanthropic purposes including the arts, civic affairs, community development, conservation, cultural activities, education, historic preservation, social services and other fields that benefit citizens in Williamsburg, James City County and York County.

-The Foundation will give special attention to projects that have a broad community benefit, that will provide enrichment or enhancement to the lives of residents and/or that demonstrate the potential benefits of an innovative program to the community at-large.
+The Foundation will give special attention to projects that have a broad community benefit, that will enrich or enhance the lives of residents and/or that demonstrate the potential benefits of an innovative program to the community at-large.

 The Foundation awards grants in the following areas: